trisignia/mass_mandrill/README.md

   have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-Testing mass_mandrill
+Testing Mass Mandrill
 ---------------------

-mass_mandrill is covered with RSpec tests.
+Mass Mandrill is covered with RSpec tests.
 Besides that, there is a Rake task that sends test email to your email address for ultimate test.
 Follow these steps for running the Rake task: